Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce RTX 2080 should in theory be much better than the Radeon R9 M395X in general. (explain)
+Memory BandwidthTheoretically, the GeForce RTX 2080 should perform much faster than the Radeon R9 M395X overall. (explain)

-Texel RateThe GeForce RTX 2080 will be a lot (approximately 201%) faster with regards to texture filtering than the Radeon R9 M395X. (explain)
+Texel RateThe GeForce RTX 2080 should be quite a bit (more or less 201%) faster with regards to AF than the Radeon R9 M395X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison